YoushaaMurhij/Husky_UGV_Gesture_Control/README.md

 # Husky UGV Gesture Control
-This repository is based on Unity and ROS to simulate hand gesture control of Husky mobile robot.
+This repository is based on Unity and ROS to simulate hand gesture control on Husky mobile robot.

 # Usage:
 - Clone the offical Husky UGV repository: